ssbm-oro/racetime-obs/README.md

 8) (optional) Check the "Use custom color for podium finishes" box to have your timer change color depending on what phase the race is in and what place you finished in.

 9) Join a racetime.gg race, and select your race room from the drop down.
 You can select a category to only show races in that category as well.

+10) (optional) Choose settings for coop mode or qualifier mode if relevant by setting up 2 text sources for each.

 ## Contact